tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

 ---
-title: 'Gyors útmutató: Videók keresése a Bing Video Search REST API használatávalC#'
+title: 'Quickstart: Search for videos using the REST API and C# - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Ezzel a rövid útmutatóval videó-keresési kéréseket küldhet a Bing Video Search C#REST API a használatával.
+description: Use this quickstart to send video search requests to the Bing Video Search REST API using C#.
 services: cognitive-services
 author: aahill
 manager: nitinme